christiespeich/Mooberry-Book-Manager/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 An easy-to-use system for authors.
-Add your new book to your site in less than 5 minutes.
+Add your new book to your site in minutes, including links for purchase or download, sidebar widgets, and more.

 == Description ==